 PHSC1004 Physical Science and Lab This course covers basic concepts of matter and energy as seen in chemistry, physics, geology, meteorology, and astronomy.
 This course includes a laboratory component that covers basic laboratory experiences in chemistry, physics, geology, meteorology, and astronomy.
-Prerequisite: Successful completion of PCMA0033 Foundations of Math, or MATH1213 Quantitative Literacy, or score of 20+ on the math portion of ACT or 41+ on the Algebra section of the COMPASS.
+Prerequisite: Successful completion of PCMA0033 Foundations of Math, or MATH1213 Quantitative Literacy, or score of 20+ on the math portion of ACT or 41+ on the Algebra section of the COMPASS or a 77 on the elementary Algebra portion of the Accuplacer.
 4 credits.
-ACTS: PHSC 1004.
+ACTS: PHSC1004